 - writing up the methods section of a research project

-- arbitrating between methodological options
+- arbitrating between methodological options in an ongoing project

 - updating your knowledge of recent evolutions in methods applicable to your field